Linkurious/lke-plugin-plugin-manager/README.md

 ![Recycle Bin tab](/doc-assets/recycle-bin.png)

-Plugins can be removed manually by an admin (by clicking its `Remove` button in the **Manage Plugins** tab) or automatically by the Plugin Manager (in case a plugin with the same name as another `ENABLED` plugin is installed: the Plugin Manager will remove the currently `ENABLED` plugin and replace it with the newly installed)
+Plugins can be removed manually by an admin (by clicking its `Remove` button in the **Manage Plugins** tab) or automatically by the Plugin Manager (in case a plugin with the same name as another `ENABLED` plugin is installed: the Plugin Manager will remove the currently `ENABLED` plugin and replace it with the newly installed).

 The following information is available for each removed plugin: